Subaru XT: Aerodynamics

-Subaru's trademark boxer engine with its flat, horizontally-opposed cylinder configuration, enabled the bodywork's pronounced wedge shape, and extensive wind tunnel testing further lowered the XT's coefficient of drag.
-Pop-up headlights contributed to the wedge shape, and rectractable button-like flaps allowed opening the door while keeping the handles flush with their adjacent bodywork.
+Subaru's trademark boxer engine with its flat, horizontally opposed cylinder configuration, enabled the bodywork's pronounced wedge shape, and extensive wind tunnel testing further lowered the XT's coefficient of drag.
+Pop-up headlights contributed to the wedge shape, and retractable button-like flaps allowed opening the door while keeping the handles flush with their adjacent bodywork.
 The XT used a single 22 inch windshield wiper which tucked under the hood when not in use, and rubber spoilers ahead of each wheel opening settled the airflow past the tires and wheels, while doubling as "mud guards."
-The result was one of the most aerodynamic production cars of its time with a coefficient of drag of 0.29, improved fuel economy, and a quieter ride due to reduced wind noise.
+The result was the most aerodynamic production car sold in America at the time of its release with a coefficient of drag of 0.29, improved fuel economy, and a quieter ride due to reduced wind noise.

-Aviation inspiration
+Features

 The XT's interior used numerous aviation-like features, reflecting influences from the aircraft division of Subaru's parent company, Fuji Heavy Industries.
-The cockpit featured pod-mounted controls for lighting, HVAC and wipers.
+The instruments featured pod-mounted controls for lighting, HVAC and wipers.
 The instrument panel moved with the standard tilt-telescope steering to keep the instruments oriented to the driver, recalling the same feature on the Isuzu Piazza and the Ford Probe introduced earlier in the 1980s and the Porsche 928 in the late 1970s.
 The joystick-shaped shifter integrated a thumb trigger interlock for the "on-demand" four-wheel drive.
 Turbo models featured a quasi-artificial horizon orange backlit liquid crystal instrument display with the tachometer, boost indicator, temperature and fuel gauges seen as three-dimensional graphs oriented to the quasi-horizon.

 The XT featured a turbocharger, computer-controlled engine and transmission, adjustable height suspension and an optional digital instrument cluster.
 The pneumatic with height control recalled the use of Hydropneumatic suspension by Citroën, and Mercedes-Benz.
-Other uncommon features included an electronic in-dash trip computer, headlight washers (XT6 only), alloy wheels featuring an inset rectangular shape, pass-through folding rear seats, racing style front seats and available push-button four-wheel drive (later changed to all-wheel drive).
+Other uncommon features included an electronic in-dash trip computer, headlight washers (XT6 only), alloy wheels featuring an inset rectangular shape, pass-through folding rear seats, sporty front bucket seats and available push-button four-wheel drive (later changed to all-wheel drive).

-1985-1987 (Pre-facelift & XT)
+The XT featured a speed alarm at 55mph, that could be activated with a separate key.

+1985–1987 (Pre-facelift)

 The XT was launched initially as the XT in North America, Alcyone in Japan and Vortex in Australia and New Zealand.
 The pre-facelift XT was only powered by an H4 and was produced from 1985 to 1987.

 Drivetrain

-The 1985 XT was fitted with one of two engines:
+The 1985 XT was fitted with one of two engines for the US market: